 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Tanzania for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+You should contact the nearest Embassy of Tanzania which is in Tokyo.
+See the Embassy website or contact one of their consulates in Perth, Adelaide or Melbourne for the most up-to-date information.

 Safety and security

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin for more information.

 There has been an increase in sectarian violence between Christians and Muslims in Tanzania since 2013, including against places of worship.
 Further attacks are possible.

 In planning your activities, consider the kind of places known to be terrorist targets which include commercial and public areas known to be frequented by foreigners such as hotels, clubs, restaurants, bars, schools, places of worship, airports, marketplaces, outdoor recreation events and tourist areas.
 You should consider the level of security provided by the venue.
 Attacks may be indiscriminate and occur at any time.